There’s nothing worse than losing much-needed sleep time because of excessive noise levels entering the room from outside the home.

 Moondream curtains come in 13 different colours and several different sizes, up to an impressive 57″ x 102″.

-The manufacturer claims the curtain will absorb up to 7db of external noise which we feel is achievable given the curtains weight which is around 3kg per curtain.
+The manufacturer claims the curtain will absorb up to 7db of external noise which we feel is achievable given the weight of the curtains which is around 3kg per curtain.

 As with most other tick soundproofing curtains, the Moondream is dry clean only and is made mostly from polyester which is a good sound blocking material.